The Fall 2014 Round is Now Open

 Proposals must identify a product that the seed grant project will yield such as a grant proposal, pilot research report, or other specific deliverable(s).
 Funded investigators will be expected to present in an upcoming RWJF Health & Society Scholars Seminar and to provide a short report on activity at the end of the grant period.
 Multiple proposals will be funded with awards in two categories: (1) small pilot grants up to $10,000 or (2) larger grants up to $30,000.
 Note that international travel is prohibited with RWJF seed grant funds regardless of the reason.

 This is a two step application process.
 The first step is to submit a one page letter of intent by 4:00 PM on Tuesday, October 14, 2014, that includes the following information:

 - Principal investigator (name, degree(s), academic title, address, email & phone)

 - Brief abstract on the project: research question to be addressed, aims, methods used & expected product (see above)

 - larger pilot between $10,000 – $30,000

-- 1-2 lines on how the funding would be used (e.g. R.As, lab, materials).
+- 1-2 lines of explanation on how the funding would be used (e.g. R.As, lab, materials).
 Do not submit a line-item budget.
-This will just give the reviewers an idea on the funding would be spent.
+This will just give the reviewers an idea of how the funding would be spent.

 The letters of intent will be reviewed within two weeks after the deadline.
 For those who are then invited to submit a full proposal (five pages), the deadline for that submission will be November 21, 2014.